If you have an account please sign in to continue

 There are tools, resources, and services out there that can help you each step of the way.
 We can help take the pain out of it all.

 Our Patient Treatment Fund can help take the financial worry out of visits to the hospital or pharmacy.
 We can also offer helpful advice.

 Rare Cancers Australia is excited to announce that we are launching a podcast called Radio Rare.
 The podcast will share the stories of those in and around the rare or less common cancer community.
-Episodes are released every Tuesday at 9:30am and are available below.
-You can also listen on Apple Podcasts, Spotify, Google Podcasts and Deezer.
+Episodes are released every Tuesday at 9:30 am and are available below.
+You can also listen on Apple Podcasts, Spotify, and Google Podcasts.
 Follow and listen for free.

 Everyone and every cancer is different, so we have a friendly team you can chat with about any questions you may have.
 If they don't have the answers they will definitely know where to look.

 Cancer impacts everyone in the community.
 The enormity of such a diagnosis is compounded by the uncertainty surrounding rare and less common cancers, and most alarmingly, the lack of affordable treatment options.
 Read the strories of the patients below, and help someone's child, partner or parent today by making a donation that will go directly to them.

 My name is Howard and 12 months ago I was diagnosed with rectal cancer.
 Whilst contributing personally to the cost of treatment, my savings are becoming depleted having not worked much in the last 12 months.